MaiSyDat/fastGoogleIndexAPI/readme.txt

 **Key Features:**

 * **Automatic Submission**: Automatically submits URLs to Google Indexing API when posts are published or updated
-* **Manual Submission**: Send individual posts to Google with a single click from the post edit screen
+* **Manual Submission**: Send individual posts to Google with a single click from the post edit screen or Console Results page
 * **Bulk Actions**: Submit multiple posts at once from the post list table
 * **Post Type Support**: Choose which post types (Posts, Pages, Products, Custom Post Types) to auto-submit
 * **Action Types**: Support for both URL_UPDATED and URL_DELETED actions
+* **Console Results Dashboard**: View indexed and not-indexed posts with real-time status checking
+* **Auto-Scan**: Automatically scan and verify indexing status of your posts (configurable speed: 20, 50, or 100 posts per hour)
+* **Status Checking**: Verify if Google has actually indexed your URLs using URL Inspection API
-* **Comprehensive Logging**: View all API responses with status codes and messages
+* **Comprehensive Logging**: View all API submissions with status codes and messages
 * **Lightweight**: Uses native PHP for JWT authentication - no heavy dependencies
 * **Secure**: Follows WordPress coding standards with proper nonces, sanitization, and escaping
+* **AJAX-Powered**: Real-time status updates without page reloads

 **How It Works:**

 1. Configure your Google Cloud Service Account JSON key in the settings
 2. Select which post types should be automatically submitted
 3. The plugin automatically sends URLs to Google Indexing API when content is published or updated
-4. View logs to track all submissions and their status
+4. Enable Auto-Scan to automatically verify indexing status
+5. View Console Results to see which posts are indexed and which need attention
+6. Use "Check Status" to verify if Google has actually indexed your URLs

 **Requirements:**

-* Google Cloud Project with Indexing API enabled
+* Google Cloud Project with Indexing API and Search Console API enabled
-* Service Account with Indexing API permissions
+* Service Account with Indexing API and Search Console API permissions
 * Service Account JSON key file

 == Installation ==